Family Meals Focus

 Holiday eating success story

 “I will have what I want, enjoy my favorites first, and then go from there!”
-This story comes from a recovering chronic dieter who now celebrates the joy of eating, thanks to ESI faculty member Pam Estes and the How to Eat program.
+This story comes from a recovering chronic dieter who now celebrates the joy of eating, thanks to ESI faculty member Pam Estes’s help using How to Eat, the intervention taught in the Treating the Dieting Casualty VISION Workshop.

 Thanksgiving meant being stuffed and miserable